GarrisonParrish/rref-calculator/README.md

 Fractions may present an issue, as will floating-point error in arithmetic operations.

 Inspired by [this](http://www.math.odu.edu/~bogacki/cgi-bin/lat.cgi?c=rref) online calculator and [this](https://rrefcalculator.com/) one.

+sympy has a function called Matrix.rref() that does this